macaw-cad/hello-graphql/readme.md

 # GraphQL PoC
 This PoC was created in order to figure out GraphQL combined with Apollo.

+## !
+Before running the app !
+Make sure you add an `.env` file at the root of the project with a "[themoviedb.org](https://www.themoviedb.org/)" API key in this format: `API=xxxxxxx`.

+Team developers can find a shared key [here](https://github.com/orgs/macaw-interactive/teams/graphql/discussions/2).

 ## Converting GraphQL TypeDefs to Typescript
 1. Run the server using `npm run server`. (the schema.json generator uses this server)
 2. Run the command to generate the schema.json and the Typescript file: `npm run generate-types`